Budibase/website/content/blog/data/mongodb-crud-app.md

     "storeLocation": "{{Location}}"
     }

-These are the settings we need to tell MongoDB how to store the form data.
+These are the settings we need to tell our MongoDB CRUD app how to store the form data.

 Add a new query, and use these settings for the update_sale operation: